benjaminnese/PR01000-prosjekt-Django/README.md

 # PR01000
 Structure of the source code is as follows.

-BLOG //This is the main app where most of our code is made -admin.py // here we configure the Django admin site on how it will filter and search diffrents class models from models.py -models.py // here we display the fields we want the user to type inn or auto added to the new object.
+BLOG || This is the main app where most of our code is made -admin.py || here we configure the Django admin site on how it will filter and search diffrents class models from models.py -models.py || here we display the fields we want the user to type inn or auto added to the new object.
--urls.py // here we redirect the user to right html file based on urls slug -views.py // simple render request functions for returing the right html site
+-urls.py || here we redirect the user to right html file based on urls slug -views.py || simple render request functions for returing the right html site